-- pay attention to the size, shape, color and surface texture of a mole, freckle, birthmark or wart;
+- pay attention to the size, shape, color and texture of the surface of a mole, freckle, birthmark or wart;

-- ask how long the tumor is present, have occurred if changing the size and appearance;
+- ask how long the tumor is present, whether the size of the changes occurred and appearance;

 - to ask questions about any symptoms caused by the formation, such as pain, itching or bleeding;